ep1cman/unifi-protect-backup/README.md

                                   `gdrive:/backups/unifi_protect`  [required]
   --retention TEXT                How long should event clips be backed up
                                   for.
-Format as per the `--max-age` argument of rclone`
+Format as per the `--max-age` argument of `rclone`
                                   (https://rclone.org/filtering/#max-age-don-
                                   t-transfer-any-file-older-than-this)
+  --ignore-camera TEXT            IDs of cameras for which events should not
+                                  be backed up.
+Use multiple times to ignore multiple IDs.
+If being set as an environment variable the IDs should be separated by whitespace.
   -v, --verbose                   How verbose the logging output should be.

                                       None: Only log info messages created by `unifi-protect-backup`, and all warnings

-                                  -v: Only log info & debug messages created by `unifi-protect-backup`, and all warnings
+                                      -v: Only log info & debug messages created by `unifi-protect-backup`, and

-                                  -vv: Log info & debug messages created by `unifi-protect-backup`, command output, and
                                       all warnings

+                                      -vv: Log info & debug messages created by `unifi-protect-backup`, command
+                                      output, and all warnings

-                                  -vvv Log debug messages created by `unifi- protect-backup`, command output, all info
+                                      -vvv Log debug messages created by
+                                      `unifi-protect-backup`, command output,
-                                  messages, and all warnings
+                                      all info messages, and all warnings

-                                  -vvvv: Log debug messages created by `unifi- protect-backup` command output, all info
+                                      -vvvv: Log debug messages created by
+                                      `unifi-protect-backup` command output,
-                                  messages, all warnings, and websocket data
+                                      all info messages, all warnings, and
+                                      websocket data

-                                  -vvvvv: Log websocket data, command output,
+                                      -vvvvv: Log websocket data, command
-                                  all debug messages, all info messages and all warnings  [x>=0] --help                          Show this message and exit.
+                                      output, all debug messages, all info
+                                      messages and all warnings  [x>=0] --help                          Show this message and exit.
 ```